Pallet Racking Types

 Carton flow rack is ideal for materials with expiration dates, freezer or cold storage, food and beverage storage, and materials that vary in size.

-Pallet Racking Types: Push Back Rack
+Push Back Rack & Ideal Uses

 Push back rack is designed for last-in, first-out (LIFO) inventory management.
 Rack supports carts that move along inclined rails.
 Push back systems utilize the warehouse cube to reduce required aisle space and maximize product storage, making it a high-density pallet storage solution.
 A variety of layout configurations are available with variable bay widths to accommodate single-wide or double-wide pallet rows.